polaris-MCRT/POLARIS/README.md

 - makes use of a full set of physical quantities (density, temperature, velocity, magnetic field distribution, and dust grain properties as well as different sources of radiation) as input

+This branch extends POLARIS and adds the ability to calculate the reflected stellar radiation including polarization of planets arising from scattering in the atmosphere , surface or the planetary environment (e.g. circumplanetary rings).

 ## Requirements